 Training and Support

-1. At the start of each Fall semester, all club/organization advisor will be invited to attend a training luncheon and workshop.
+1. Each semester, all club/organization advisors will be invited to attend a training opportunity made available by Student Life.

-2. Monthly “brown bag” lunch discussions or meetings will be held to answer questions and provide further information.
+2. “Brown bag” lunch discussions or meetings will be held to answer questions and provide further information.
 Advisors are encouraged to participate as schedule permits.

-3. On-going support will be provided to club/organization advisors by the office of student involvement.
-Monthly bulletins will be sent with important information and reminders for club/organization advisor.
+3. On-going support will be provided to club/organization advisors by the Office of Student Life.

 4. Advisors are very welcome to contact the staff in Student Life whenever they have questions or concerns.